 Or you can talk to your customers.
 Asking them questions about the experience with your brand is a goldmine of knowledge.

 Now that you’re familiar with crisis communication strategy, let’s take a closer look on what exactly a crisis communication plan entails.

 Before you list the stakeholders and draft press releases, think about the goal of your crisis communication plan.
 Setting a goal will ensure that every step of the plan aligns with it.

-The goal of a crisis communication plan is usually very simple.
 The main objective of a crisis communication is to develop a communication structure for internal and external stakeholders.
 The communication plan should be implemented in time of crisis threatens the normal functions of an organisation.